OpenTranslationBible/open-bible/en-GB/18.Job/md/job-14.md

 ## Job 14:19

-> Water wears away stones,
+> Water erodes stones,
-> Its torrents wash away the dust of the earth;
+> Its torrents wash away the soil of the earth;
-> So You destroy a man’s hope.
+> So You diminish a person's hope.

 ## Job 14:20

-> You forever overpower him and he departs;
+> You continually overpower them and they depart;
-> You change his appearance and send him away.
+> You alter their appearance and send them away.

 ## Job 14:21

-> His sons achieve honour, but he does not know it;
+> Their children attain honour, but they do not know it;
-> Or they become insignificant, and he does not perceive it.
+> Or they become insignificant, and they do not perceive it.

 ## Job 14:22

-> However, his body feels pain,
+> However, their body feels pain,
-> And his soul mourns over it.”
+> And their soul mourns over it.”